A Step by Step Guide to pave your way to Immigration

 - Make an appointment at the immigration office (Ausländerbehörde) of your municipality.
 Depending on the grounds of your application, you might get the permit on the spot or you will receive a Fiktionsbescheinigung when your visa waiver period or entry visa is about to expire.

 This is about how it all works.
 Sounds simple?
-We admit; the process so abstractly described is really easy.
-The problems lie in how persuadingly show that you meet the requirements.
-Case deciders in immigration tend to more deny then grant.
+We admit; the process described so abstractly seems really easy.
+The problems lie in how persuading you are in showing that you meet the requirements.
+Case deciders in immigration tend to deny more applications than they grant.

 Good to know about registering your address ...